 College is expensive enough without finding out too late that an accident or theft isn’t covered under your current policies.
-So, as you get your children ready to head off to school in the fall, there’s one vital “to-do” to add to your list (other than writing that tuition check)- a review of your insurance coverage.
-It’s important to keep in mind that policy language varies from state to state, and there are never “one-size-fits-all” situations, but below is a general guide.
+So, as you get your children ready to head off to school in the fall, there’s one vital “to-do” to add to your list (other than writing that tuition check) – a review of your insurance coverage.
+It’s important to keep in mind that policy language varies from state to state, and there are never “one-size-fits-all” situations, but below is a general guide for insuring a college student.

 HOMEOWNERS (may vary by state and individual policy)